 Want to learn more in a free training?

-If you want to dive deeper into the art of being present with your emotions, you can check out my hour-long lesson on Being with what is.
-In the lesson I give a brief background on how we’ve often learned to relate to our emotions and how you can practice a new way of being present with them.
+If you want to dive deeper into the art of being present with your emotions, you can check out my hour-long class on Being with what is.
+In this class, I give a brief background on how we’ve often learned to relate to our emotions and how you can practice a new way of being present with them.
 I walk you through 5 steps of shifting out of identification with your emotions, sensations, or thoughts and how to be present with them.

 It’s part of my FREE training: Intro to Meditation and Relaxation in the Self Mastery Community (our platform for our courses and where people come to learn and share about their insights, obstacles, and wins with each other).